10XGenomics/vartrix/README.md

 ### Usage

 `--vcf (-v)`: Input VCF formatted variants to be assigned.
-Cannot be gzipped.
 REQUIRED.

 `--bam (-b)`: Input CellRanger BAM.
 This BAM must have the `CB` tag to define the barcodes of cell barcodes.
 REQUIRED.